openknowledge/workshop-cloudland-2023-cloud-muffel/4_lambda/README.md

 3. Change the code

     - Use `console.log` to print the event to console
+    - Click on deploy to change the function

 4. Connect the frontend to AppRunner service